GPlates/gplately/README.md

 time = 50 #Ma
 gPlot = gplately.plot.PlotTopologies(model, time, coastlines, continents, COBs)
 ```
-Below is a plot containing continents, coastlines, COBs, ridges and transforms, trenches and subduction teeth and
+Below are some continents, coastlines, COBs, ridges and transforms, trenches, subduction teeth and
-seafloor age grids!
+seafloor age grids plotted using `PlotTopologies`!

 ![ReconstructionImage](./Notebooks/NotebookFiles/ReadMe_Files/plot_topologies_img.png)

 ### The `Points` object

-... can be used to reconstruct the positions of seed point data and calculate their underlying plates' velocities through
+... can be used to reconstruct the positions of geological point features and calculate their underlying plate velocities
-geological time.
+through geological time.

 ```python
 pt_lon = np.array([-107.662152, -58.082792, 17.483189, 133.674590, 80.412876])